stylekit/stylekit.github.io/_posts/2016-07-04-Dynamic-method-call.md

 Reducing for-loops is a great way to maintain readability and maintain code modularity.
 Methods like map, flatMap, filter and reduce are awesome building blocks for **functional programing in swift**, but you can also build your own custom methods that do similar things. <!--more--> Here is a trick were we use closure blocks to encapsulate the method call.
 The for-loop is the same but the method call inside the loop is what you want it to be.
 This approach is a great way to avoid multiple for loops that do fairly the same thing.
 All you do is pass the for-loop the method you want it to perform.
-In this example we pass it **2 different methods** "isActive" and "isFocused":
+In this example we pass it **2 different methods** "action1" and "action2":

 ```swift
 import Foundation